01.04.18 — Journal

 Needless to say you can guess by now what it was that we stumbled upon: a huge procession making its way through the city.
 I took plenty of videos which I posted on my Instagram, but I think for now a photo of the start of said procession will suffice here.
 As I said, if you want to check out better photos, I took plenty back in 2016!

 Needless to say that with all the hysteria around semana santa, I was afforded two days off work this week just gone.
-Rather than spending it in amongst the processions and religious ceremonies, I opted rather to head out of Madrid city altogether – hence the blog’s name, which translates to “Not-So-Holy Week”.
+Rather than spending it in amongst the processions and religious ceremonies, I opted rather to head out of Madrid city altogether – hence the blog post’s name, which translates to “Not-So-Holy Week”.

 As most of my friends were away visiting other places, I wound up doing an experiment to see how far out of the city I could get using my travel card – crazy fun, I know.
 Turns out I could have gone all the way to the beautiful city of Toledo, but I thought it’d be packed with Easter tourists, so I headed north instead and to a place called El Escorial.